SergeiRyzhikov/event-frequency/README.md

 This web application is available  by this link: https://fakelink

-# Exaple of using app
+# Example of using app

 Let's say you sometimes have a headache, and you want to see how often it occurs and mainly at what time.
 It is where this application will be useful.